California Criminal Defense Attorneys

 Possessing 28.5 grams or less of Marijuana in California – California Health and Safety Code Section 11357

-Anyone who possesses 28.5 grams or less of marijuana is guilty of a misdemeanor and shall be punished by a fine up to one hundred dollars ($100).
+Anyone who possesses 28.5 grams or less of marijuana is guilty of an infraction and shall be punished by a fine up to one hundred dollars ($100).
 If the defendant has been previously convicted of possession of marijuana three or more times, the court shall divert and refer him for education, treatment, or rehabilitation to an appropriate community program which will accept him.
 See California Penal Code 1000.1, 1000.2.

 Possessing more than 28.5 grams of Marijuana in California – California Health and Safety Code Section 11357